JaviLib/bitcoinnodefromscratch/README.md

 ./btc/lnd/lnd  : folder
 ./btc/lnd/lnd/lnd.conf: lnd configuration file to set various parameters for our lnd instance ./btc/lnd/lnd/pass.txt: password for your wallet
+Run docker command alias "dcu" in the folder where the docker-compose.yml file resides to build the image .
+Once the image is built we will have below folder/files created.
+ -backup folder : This is the channel backup
+ - data folder
+ - tls.cert
+ - tls.key
+ - v3_onion_private_key : private key form which the node ,watchtower onion address is generated.
+This file is created when we first start the wallet .
+LND calls tor control and creates hidden service on the go .

+Run the alias dcl lnd to check the lnd logs
+Run the command lncli create : to create your wallet  .
+Once the wallet is created , keep note of the passphrase and 24 seed words .
+In the start.sh file remove the comment # in the below command and run dcu again to unlock  the wallet. lnd --lnddir=/lnd --backupfilepath=/backup/channel.backup  #--wallet-unlock-password-file=/lnd/pass.txt